pseries/rbvppc/README.md

 # Class Descriptions/Usage
 ## <bold>HMC</bold>
-### Creating/Instantiating- To create a new HMC object simply call the .new function with the following options.
+### Creating/Instantiating- \nTo create a new HMC object simply call the .new function with the following options.
 ##### Hostname/IP Address - Can be either the hostname or the ip address.
 ##### Username - It is required that the id have hscroot level authority to function correctly.
 ##### Options -